mousam-maiti/data-wrangler/README.md

 # data-wrangler
-A java helper api for developers working with unstructured data mining
+A java helper module for developers working with unstructured data mining

 Data wrangler provides a data processor for developers to parse and format multiple data patterns.